 - As a site that users engage with on a daily basis, it generates a familiarity with brands and content shared on the platform in many different ways through the different features provided.

 User profile: The users consist of predominantly females who represent 88 percent and males who show the remaining 12 percent.
 The users are mostly aged between 24-30 years of age.
-Little Red Book had over 200M registered users in 2019, and in the second quarter of 2020, they saw over 100M users a month.
+RED had over 200M registered users in 2019, and in the second quarter of 2020, they saw over 100M users a month.

 What’s the content like?
 The platform sees the utilization of celebrities and KOLs to promote e-commerce sales.
-Brands using Little Red Book rely on the KOLs as they share their content on their personal experiences of brands with their followers.
+Brands using RED rely on the KOLs as they share their content on their personal experiences of brands with their followers.
 This is a great benefit to brands, as they can list the products they wish to sell directly on the site.

-Brand collaborators: Little Red Book is an e-commerce platform with great opportunities for fashion, luxury, and beauty brands and products.
+Brand collaborators: RED is an e-commerce platform with great opportunities for fashion, luxury, and beauty brands and products.

 E-commerce links: Through the use of the application brands are able to directly link to their products and share their campaigns with consumers, both directly and through the collaboration with KOLs.